mbbu/16S_Accreditation/Dada2_report.md

 ## Phylogeny ##
+Phylogenetic relatedness is commonly used to inform downstream analyses, especially the calculation of phylogeny-aware distances between microbial communities.
+The DADA2 sequence inference method is reference-free, so we constructed the phylogenetic tree relating the inferred sequence variants de novo.
-Phylogenetic analysis was performed by firstly carrying out multiple sequence alignment after which a distance matrix was assigned for phylogenetic tree construction.
-We used the Neighbor-Joining algorithm as our clustering method for phylogenetic inference.
+Using the DECIPHER R package, Phylogenetic analysis was performed by firstly carrying out multiple sequence alignment after which a distance matrix was assigned for phylogenetic tree construction.
+Using the phangorn R package did Neighbor-Joining algorithm as our clustering method for phylogenetic inference.
 The Generalized Time Reversible Model (GTR) was used as the substitution model and stochastic rearrangement was set which allowed for random permutation in the phylogenetic tree.

 ```
 Parameters used